Cyb8r/hng-stage1/linux-user-creation-task/README.md

 ## Usage

-1. Save the scripts as create_users.sh.
+1. Save the scripts as `create_users.sh`.
 2. Modify permissions: `chmod +x create_users.sh`
-3. Update the USER_FILE variable in the script to point to your user information file path.
+3. Update the `USER_FILE` variable in the script to point to your user information file path.
 4. Run the script: `./create_users.sh`

 ## Important Notes